Emory University School of Law,

 Named an "Up & Coming Lawyer" by Missouri Lawyers Weekly, 2023

 Listed in "Best Lawyers: Ones to Watch" for Commercial Litigation in St. Louis, Missouri, 2021-2023 (by BL Rankings)

 U.S. Bankruptcy Court, Eastern District of Missouri, Law Clerk to Chief Judge

 Urban League of Metropolitan St. Louis

 Sonette is a highly experienced litigator and business advisor who counsels corporate clients on all phases of commercial litigation in state and federal courts throughout the United States.

 She represents clients across a wide spectrum of industries during pre-suit evaluation, discovery, mediation, expert witness preparation, trial preparation and when advisable, trial.
 Sonette is skilled at creating and implementing litigation strategies that take into consideration all external factors that can influence a trial, such as geography, socio-economic realities, and jury composition.

-Sonette began her legal career by serving for six years as the law clerk to the Chief Judge of the U.S. Bankruptcy Court for the Eastern District of Missouri.
+Sonette began her legal career by serving as the law clerk to the Chief Judge of the U.S. Bankruptcy Court for the Eastern District of Missouri.
 She draws on that experience to effectively represent lenders in receiverships as well as Chapter 11 restructurings, liquidations in DIP Financing, and Plan negotiations.